Jan.1, 2007, Gray, Maine

 of Emigration, met

-with me and has arranged a reunion at the Emigration hall for all the Cocorocchio's in town on Tuesday and drove me to the hotel in town where he got me a
+with me and has arranged a reunion at the Emigration hall for all the Cocorocchio's in town on Tuesday and drove me to a hotel in town where he got me a

 room to stay in for the remainder

-of the time I'm in Sant'Elia.
+of my time in Sant'Elia.
 Still have more work to do on Monday.

 June 11th, 2007, Sant'Elia Fiumerapido, Italy

 Considering the opportunity I had and the amount of time I had to work with rather than try to guestimate what years I should concentrate on